numberplates/plateit-api-docs/objects/system-user-permission.md

 !> Read only

-Each [user](/objects/company-user.md) and [access token](/objects/company-access-token.md) is assigned one or more of these permissions.
+Each [CompanyUser](/objects/company-user.md) and [CompanyAccessToken](/objects/company-access-token.md) is assigned one or more of these permissions.

 ## Example Request